desaivishwas/travel-booking-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Project part of submission for Software engineering I (CSCI P 565)